CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 ## Editors
-*:warning: Information Incomplete: Fillers currently in use*

 Two original versions of the org editor have been released to the public, titled [Orgmaker](orgmaker1) and [Orgmaker 2](orgmaker2), respectively.

-The Orgmaker2 editor allows for different drum instruments to be specified.
+The Orgmaker 2 editor allows for different drum instruments to be specified.

 Several other community efforts have been made to update or completely replace these editors and add some missing quality-of-life features.
 A notable example of this is [Orgmaker 3](orgmaker3).